Skip to main content

 What should I do if I think a contractor scammed me?

-If you think you've been scammed, you may be tempted to keep it to yourself.
+If you believe you've been scammed by a disappearing contractor or one who performed shoddy work, you may be tempted to keep it to yourself.
 But it’s important to speak out about suspected home improvement scams.
 Tell a trusted friend or family member what happened, and report the incident by contacting one (or all) of the following agencies:

 If your home renovations or repairs were funded by a U.S. Department of Housing and Urban Development (HUD) loan, you can report contractor fraud by calling toll-free 800-225-5342 or TTY 800-877-8339.